TheOtherGuy6/random.shuffle/README.md

 <pre>Update:
-Made some Small changes added meta data if your track has been tagged correct it should print</pre>
+Made some small changes added meta data if your track has been tagged correct it should print</pre>

 ## Music Shuffling and Playing Script